 The pandemic is causing a huge array of health problems and not just to those who have come into contact with COVID-19.
 One of the side effects of the pandemic is an increase in stress levels.
 When the body becomes stressed it can result in headaches, mood changes, heartburn, sleep problems, higher risk of heart attack, fertility problems, weakened immune system, high blood pressure, and lastly bruxism.
 Bruxism is clenching or grinding your teeth, usually when you sleep at night.
 Unfortunately, bruxism can lead to painful symptoms and serious oral health consequences.

-At Smile On Dental Studio, we can help patients treat bruxism in Clayton, MO, and relieve the painful symptoms it causes.
+At Smile On Dental Studio, we can help patients treat bruxism in St. Louis and relieve the painful symptoms it causes.

 Symptoms of Bruxism

 Most people aren’t aware they are grinding or clenching their teeth at night until their dentist brings it up during an appointment.
 However, there are many symptoms of bruxism you can watch out for.
 The sooner you recognize the symptoms, the sooner you can seek treatment and experience pain relief.